Pedalurgy: What’s a Belton Brick reverb?

 This occurs naturally, the result of the varying delay times and decay levels of the network of PT2399 chips.
 It can be made more of less obvious through equalization.
 This is similar to natural modulation that happens with three-spring reverb tanks.

-This is usually controlled by fixed EQ or a tone control before/after the Brick in the circuit.
+This is usually controlled by a fixed EQ setting or a tone control before/after the Brick in the circuit.
 Caroline Guitar’s Meteore was crafted to sound like the tile walls of a Paris Metro Station.
 Others cut treble to sound more dark.

 Both are digital, but the Belton Brick has more parameters locked down specifically to sound like reverb, so you have limited control over them.
 Once the signal is converted to digital in a DSP reverb, the builder can do all manner of processing to it before converting it back to analog, like adding lingering decay times.

 It’s preference.
 Both can sound great and many players have both on their board.
 This allows them to use both reverbs for their strengths.
 DSP’s can create a fantasy environment that’s fat, dusty and ambient.
-Because Beltons will always have certain restrictions based on natural acoustic properties of the fixed delays and controlled decay, they tend to sound thinner, metalic and more real, due to the tangible room size.
+Because Beltons will always have certain restrictions based on natural acoustic properties of the fixed delays and controlled decay, they tend to sound thinner, metalic and more real, due to the tangible room size they create.

 DSPs usually have a clean, high-fidelity sound and are very flexible in the reverberated environments they can create.
 DSPs can border on sounding synthetic, since bulders and players can manipulate the parameters well beyond the limits of natural acoustics.
 In recent years, pedal builders have hit upon DSP algorithms that sound very close to a physical spring tank.
 Curiously many players then assume there’s a Belton Brick inside.